EMMET COUNTY LAND BANK AUTHORITY

 The mission of the Emmet County Land Bank Authority is to efficiently return distressed properties to productive use for the maximum benefit of the community.

-4th Thursday of each month at 10 a.m. in the Board of Commissioners’ meeting room, in the County Building downtown Petoskey, 200 Division St. Please note that it is occasionally necessary to cancel or reschedule a meeting, which will be listed on the county calendar.
+Meetings are held on the fourth Thursday of each month at 10 a.m. in the Board of Commissioners’ meeting room, in the County Building downtown Petoskey, 200 Division St. Please note that it is occasionally necessary to cancel or reschedule a meeting, which will be listed on the county calendar.

-Marilyn May, Emmet County Treasurer
+Mary Mitchell, Emmet County Treasurer

 John Calabrese, Emmet County Administrator